 Conclusion

 So, the next time you encounter XIV, you'll recognize it not just as the number 14, but as a symbol that connects us to the rich history and culture of ancient Rome.
-Understanding how the Romans represented numbers provides a fascinating glimpse into a different way of thinking about numerical systems and their applications.
+Practically speaking, understanding how the Romans represented numbers provides a fascinating glimpse into a different way of thinking about numerical systems and their applications.
 While Roman numerals may not be as practical as Arabic numerals for complex calculations, they continue to hold a special place in our culture, adding a touch of elegance, tradition, and historical significance to various aspects of our lives.

 Now that you've explored the world of Roman numerals, why not test your knowledge?
 Try converting your birth year into Roman numerals, or explore the historical buildings in your area to see if you can spot any Roman numeral inscriptions.
 Share your findings with friends and family, and help keep the legacy of this ancient numbering system alive!